finbourne/lusid-sdk-python/sdk/docs/ReferencePortfolioApi.md

 as_at_time = '2013-10-20T19:20:30+01:00' # datetime | The as-at time for which the result is valid. (optional)

 try:
-    # Gets constituents adjustments in an interval of effective time.
+    # [EARLY ACCESS] Gets constituents adjustments in an interval of effective time.
     api_response = api_instance.list_constituents_adjustments(scope, code, from_effective_at=from_effective_at, to_effective_at=to_effective_at, as_at_time=as_at_time)
     pprint(api_response)
 except ApiException as e: